Universal Dynamical Scaling of Strong-to-Weak Spontaneous Symmetry Breaking in Open Quantum Systems: Ultra-fast scrambling in gapless Z2 -symmetric models

 where $\gamma_{1,2}>0$ are dissipation rates and $P_{i,j}:=(I-Z_i Z_j)/2$ projects onto configurations with $z_i z_j=-1$, i.e., spins at sites $i$ and $j$ anti-parallel along the $z$ axis.
 To clarify the physical meaning, it is convenient to work in the $z$ basis and describe configurations in terms of domain walls.
 The jump operator $L^{(1)}_j$ acts only when $z_{j-1}$ and $z_{j+1}$ are anti-parallel.
 Then there is precisely one domain wall adjacent to site $j$: flipping the spin at $j$ moves this domain wall by one lattice spacing [Fig.~\ref{fig:1}(a)].
 Thus $L^{(1)}$ implements diffusion of domain walls.
 The second jump operator $L^{(2)}_j$ requires the spin at site $j$ is opposite to both neighbors, corresponding to two adjacent domain walls sandwiching site $j$.
 Applying $X_j$ flips $z_j$, aligning it with both neighbors and removing both domain walls at once [Fig.~\ref{fig:1}(a)].
 Therefore, $L^{(2)}$ realizes pair annihilation of domain walls.
 It directly follows that the dark states (or decoherence-free subspace~\cite{Lidar1998,Kraus2008,Lidar2014ReviewDFS}) regarding these two types of Lindbladian jump operators are spanned by $\ket{U}:=\otimes_j\ket{\uparrow}_j$ and $\ket{D}:=\otimes_j\ket{\downarrow}_j$---the two ferromagnetic (FM) product states with no domain walls in the $z$ basis.
 The Liouvillian spectrum is gapless, as shown in Fig.~\ref{fig:1}(b).
 The finite-size scaling is obtained via exact diagonalization of the full Liouvillian, showing that the Liouvillian gap scales as $\delta\propto L^{-2}$.

-We now examine how SWSSB emerges in the the dissipative dynamics governed by Lindblad master equation in Eq.~\eqref{eq_masterequation}.
+We now examine the symmetry breaking patterns in the the dissipative dynamics governed by Lindblad master equation in Eq.~\eqref{eq_masterequation}.
 This Lindbladian has strong $\mathbb{Z}_2$ symmetry $X=\prod_j X_j$.
 Therefore, the parity of the density matrix, $X\rho_{\pm}=\pm\rho_{\pm}$, will be preserved during the Lindbladian time evolution and determined by the initial state.
 Denoting $\ket{\pm}=(\ket{U}\pm\ket{D})/\sqrt{2}$, the doubly degenerate steady states of the Lindbladian are $\rho^{\pm}_{\text{ss}}=\kb{\pm}{\pm}$, where the sign denotes the $X$-parity.
-Using $Z_j$ as the locally charged operator, the Rényi-2 correlator is given by
+Since these steady states are precisely the symmetric and antisymmetric GHZ states, the strong Ising symmetry has been broken down to trivial, which can be seen from explicitly computing the conventional two-point correlator $C(|i-j|, t):=\Tr[\rho(t)Z_i Z_j]$.
+However, below we will show that there is separation of time scales between the strong-to-weak and weak-to-trivial symmetry breakings.